 Commonly Asked Questions:

-CIA Organ Scholarships
+CIAGO Organ Scholarships

 Q1) Do I need to continue taking piano lessons if accepted for scholarship?

 Continued piano studies and theory lessons are necessary for advancement on the organ.
 Your organ instructor will evaluate and help determine this as organ lessons progress.

 Students are granted awards for ten (60 minute) lessons with an approved organ instructor.
 Lesson arrangements are made between the student and instructor.

 Students receive a document from their instructor specifying attendance, practice and participatory requirements to maintain eligibility for their scholarship.

 Failure of student to maintain attendance, practice and participatory standards will result in lessons to cease or ineligibility for future funds.